-The course aims to provide the student with the theoretical and analytical tools necessary to be able to tackle the study of the most important issues of economic policy.
-In particular, the student will analyze topics such as public deficit and debt, rational expectations and cyclical fluctuations.
-These are essential aspects that involve economic activity and the intervention of economic policy.
+The course aims to provide the student with the baggage of analytical tools needed to deal with some of the main issues of economic policy.
+Specifically, the student will acquire the tools to analyze the concepts of deficit and public debt, rational expectations and cyclical fluctuations.
+They are essential aspects that involve economic activity and the intervention of economic policy.

 Knowledge and understanding: The student is required to demonstrate that he/she has understood and interpreted the theoretical and empirical aspects that have implied difficulties in the systematic intervention of recent economic policy.